Stye Medical Treatment

 - Antibiotics may be necessary.

-- Topical antibiotics may be prescribed by your ophthalmologist.
+- Topical antibiotics in the form of eyedrops or eye ointment may be prescribed by

 - People who have rosacea along with a stye may require treatment of their cheeks with an antibiotic cream, an oral antibiotic, or both.

 - Oral or IV antibiotics are usually given if the infection has spread.

-- Your ophthalmologist may remove the pus from a large or painful stye by making a small cut and then draining the pus.
+An ophthalmologist may remove the pus from a large or painful stye by making a small incision in the inside of the lid and then draining the pus.

 Must Read Articles Related to Sty